DistrictDataLabs/yellowbrick/docs/api/model_selection/cross_validation.rst

 Regression
 ----------

 In this next example we show how to visualize cross-validated scores for a regression model.
-After loading our energy data into a ``DataFrame``, we instantiate a simple ``KFold`` cross-validation strategy.
+After loading our energy data as a ``DataFrame``, we instantiated a simple ``KFold`` cross-validation strategy.
 We then fit the ``CVScores`` visualizer using the ``r2`` scoring metric, to get a sense of the coefficient of determination for our regressor across all of our folds.

 .. plot::
     :context: close-figs